Dean's Advisory Undergraduate Board

 The board meets monthly with the dean to lend advice and support on matters of importance to the student body.
 The board also serves as a representative voice in sharing the hopes and concerns of the students with the dean.
 Each board member serves as an outreach source to gather student voices and bring them to the table for discussion.
 The job of the board is to provide a voice for all undergraduate students in the College of Education.

 Hi, my name is Abby Adams.
 I am from Buffalo,NY and am a junior in the College of Education.
 My major is Special Education with a focus on mild to moderate disabilities.
 I am expected to graduate in May 2021, and then plan on getting my Masters in Special Education.
 I chose this major because I have always loved helping children, and working with people with disabilities.
 Being on the Dean’s Board is very important to me, because I feel I am helping not only myself, but my peers too.
 This college is so amazing and has helped me adjust to transferring to University of Arizona.
 Everyone from the advisors to the dean to my classmates are the best.
-I can be reached at email@example.com.
+If you need to reach me, you can email me.

 Hello my name is Alex Kellerman.
 I am a freshman at the University of Arizona majoring in Deaf Studies.
 I decided to apply for a position on the Dean's Advisory Board once my counselor told me about the opportunity.
-I have really grown to like being a part of this program because I feel like I am going to be making a difference on what decisions are made within the education department for all of the students that are apart of it.
-It is also very neat being the only freshman apart of it because I can give an insight that only a first year student can bring to the table.
+I have really grown to like being a part of this program because I feel like I am going to be making a difference on what decisions are made within the education department for all of the students that are a part of it.
+It is also very neat being the only freshman a part of it because I can give an insight that only a first year student can bring to the table.
 I look forward to seeing what great accomplishments that we can make as a team together.
-I can be reached at firstname.lastname@example.org.
+If you need to reach me, you can email me.